-Management Outcome Impacts & Risks Avoided To ensure that degradation to existing botanical/aquatic components are minimised and that any rehabilitation is undertaken with conservation orientated approach.
+Manag Management Outcome acts & Risks Avo oided To ensure that degradation to existing botanical components are minimised and that any rehabilitation is undertaken with conservation orientated approach.
 To minimise the disturbance to existing flora.
 To minimise the introduction and/or spread of weed species.

-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Method statement As required Contractor Continuously Audit Visual / photographic b.
+Management Actions a.
+Demarcate a.
+Demarcate sensitive areas to avoid damage during construction.
+Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Method statement As required Contractor / George Municipality Continuously Audit Visual / photographic b.
 Rehabilitation and landscaping may only make use of indigenous vegetation.

-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Visual / photographic As required Contractor Continuously Audit Visual / photographic
+Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Visual / photographic As required Contractor / George Municipality Continuously Audit Visual / photographic

+Protected tree permits must be obtained prior to any removal/trimming of protected trees/clumps.
+Development in affected areas where additional permits or approvals may be awaited may not proceed i.e. forestry permits, until such time as permit/approval is in place.